m3dwards/longmynd.org/content/sites/index.md

     from: SE
     to: S
 ---
-Here are all our sites
+Here are all our sites and some important information that all pilots should read before flying one of our sites.